-Professor, Program Coordinator MBA Hospitality and Event Management
+Professor, Program Coordinator Hospitality and Event Management

 Department: College of Business and Management

 Lynn has made me a better teacher and educator due to its commitment to life-long learning for all students regardless of culture and background.
 As a result, my focus in the classroom is to facilitate education so students can achieve the success they deserve and reach their full potential when they graduate.